dhananjaygr/Userpermissions/UserPermissions/portal.md

 ![](./Images/approver.png)

-**Report viewer:** Can only access and view reports like - Cost reports / users reports (PowerBI reports) and can not view / access other options.
+**Report viewer:** They can only access and view reports such as cost reports and user reports (PowerBI reports) and cannot view or access other options.